Saturday, August 26, 2017

 The action-packed stagecoach chase,

-with Yakima Canutt as stunt double for John Wayne.
+with Yakima Canutt as stunt double for starring actor John Wayne.

 Misfits

-- the pregnant young lady Lucy Mallory (played by Louise Platt)
+- the pregnant young lady Lucy Mallory (Louise Platt);

-- the unreliable banker Henry Gatewood (Berton Churchill)
+- and the unreliable banker Henry Gatewood (Berton Churchill).

 From left to right: Buck, Curly, Hatfield,